CoreMedia/ckeditor-plugins/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS]
  - Browser: [e.g. chrome, safari]
- - Browser Version: [e.g. 22]
+ - Browser Version: [e.g. 99.0]
+ - CKEditor Version: [e.g. 32.0.0]
- - Plugins Version: [e.g. 4.0.1]
+ - CoreMedia's CKEditor Plugins Version: [e.g. 4.0.1]

 **Additional context**

-Add any other context about the problem here.
+Add any other context about the problem here, like for example installed CKEditor plugins which may be involved.